5am-code/ada-laravel/README.md

 this package is
 functional yet designed to encourage further development and contributions.

+> [!WARNING]
-**Please note that this package is still in development and may not be suitable for production use.**
+> Please note that this package is still in development and may not be suitable for production use.

 ## Installation